ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 #. `Download MobaXterm <https://mobaxterm.mobatek.net/download-home-edition.html>`_ and install it on your Windows workstation.

    You can install either the Portable or Installer edition of MobaXterm.
 You'll need to have admin privileges to install the Installer edition.
-   The Portable edition does not require admin privileges, to use it just extract the downloaded zip file and click mobaxterm.exe.
+   The Portable edition does not require admin privileges, to use it just extract the downloaded zip file and click **mobaxterm.exe**.

 #.
-Launch the MobaXterm application and click the "Session" button in the upper left of the window to start an SSH session.
+Launch the MobaXterm application and click the **Session** button in the upper left of the window to start an SSH session.

    ..  image:: images/accessing/ng_mxt_session_button.gif
        :alt: MobaXterm initial window with Session button circled.
-       :width: 200

 #.
-Select 'SSH' from the session types displayed and click the "OK" button.
+Select **SSH** from the session types displayed and click the **OK** button.

    ..  image:: images/accessing/XC_01_select_ssh.png
        :alt: MobaXterm Session window with SSH button circled.
-       :width: 600

    You'll now see an area titled 'Basic SSH Settings.'

    ..  image:: images/accessing/XC_specify_host_username.png
        :alt: MobaXterm Session window with Basic SSH Settings area displayed.
-       :width: 600

 #.
-In the remote host text box, enter the name of the login node you want to access (either a general access or interactive node).
-Then check the box 'Specify username' and enter your NCSA Identity username as shown in the following example.
+In the **Remote host** text box, enter the name of the login node you want to access (either a general access or interactive node).
+Then check the **Specify username** box and enter your NCSA Identity username as shown in the following example.

    ..  image:: images/accessing/XC_specify_host_username2.png
        :alt: MobaXterm Session window with Basic SSH Settings filled in.
-       :width: 600

 #.
-Click the 'Network settings' tab and then click the "SSH gateway (jump host)" button.
+Click the **Network settings** tab and then click the **SSH gateway (jump host)** button.

    ..  image:: images/accessing/XC_network_settings.png
        :alt: MobaXterm Session window with showing Network settings tab clicked and SSH gateway jump host button displayed.
-       :width: 600

 #.
-In the configuration window displayed, enter "ngale-bastion-1.ncsa.illinois.edu" in the 'Gateway host' box and your NCSA username in the 'Username' box.
-Then click the "OK" button.
-You may see a warning message saying that your remote host identification has changed; click the "Yes" button to continue.
+In the configuration window displayed, enter ``ngale-bastion-1.ncsa.illinois.edu`` in the **Gateway host** box and your NCSA username in the **Username** box.
+Then click the **OK** button.

+   You may see a warning message saying that your remote host identification has changed; click the **Yes** button to continue.

    ..  image:: images/accessing/XC_jump_host_filled_in.png
        :alt: MobaXterm Session window with showing values for the SSH gateway jump host filled in.
-       :width: 800

 #.
 You should now be back in the Session settings window.
-Click the "OK" button to initiate your SSH connection.
-A terminal window will be displayed asking for your password; enter your password and hit **enter**.
+Click the **OK** button to initiate your SSH connection.
+A terminal window will be displayed asking for your password; enter your password and hit **Enter**.

 Logging Into Nightingale
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the above, one-time, steps are complete, follow the below steps each time you want to log into Nightingale to work.

 #.
 Open up MobaXterm.
 In the left bar, there is a list of 'user sessions'.
 Each one is a node that you configured above for logging in.
-Mouse over the Nightingale node you want to log into, right click, and in the resulting menu, select "execute".
+Mouse over the Nightingale node you want to log into, right click, and in the resulting menu, select **execute**.

 #.
 A window will pop up, asking for your password.
 This is your NCSA password.
-As you type it, you'll see a row of "*********".
-Hit **enter** or click "OK".
+As you type it, you'll see a row of *************.
+Hit **Enter** or click **OK**.

 #.
 A second window will pop up asking for your 2FA code.
 Open your Duo app, click on the "NCSA" entry (not the "University of Illinois" entry) and type the 6-digit code you see into the window.
-As with the password above, you'll see it as ******.
+As with the password above, you'll see it as **********.

 #.
-The screen will bring up a black window but without a prompt.
+The screen will bring up a black window without a prompt.
 You may need to wait 30 seconds or a minute here.

    Then it will ask you for your password.
 You'll type your NCSA password again.
 You **won't see your characters** echoed back to the screen; just type it blindly.

 #.
 You should have a prompt at the bottom, and a file window on the left showing your directories on Nightingale, and you are ready to work.